 Potential mechanismsPrint this page

 As per the above studies, there is some epidemiological evidence for an inverse association between coffee consumption and liver cancer.
 The same may be the case for liver fibrosis and alcoholic cirrhosis.
 Clearly, a plausible biological mechanism is required to explain and confirm these associations.

 The role of caffeine

-A number of papers have suggested that caffeine, and in particular its main primary metabolite, paraxanthine, can suppress the synthesis of CTGF (connective tissue growth factor) via a cascade of control cycles, thereby slowing down the growth of this type of tissue, which in turn slows down the progression of liver fibrosis, alcoholic cirrhosis and liver cancer9,25,26,42.
-However, some of the epidemiological studies did not find an association with tea, which suggests that the mechanism of action might be not dependent solely on caffeine (via paraxanthine).
+A number of papers have suggested that caffeine, and in particular its main primary metabolite, paraxanthine, can suppress the synthesis of CTGF (connective tissue growth factor) via a cascade of control cycles, thereby slowing down the growth of this type of tissue, which in turn slows down the progression of liver fibrosis, alcoholic cirrhosis and liver cancer10,26,30,48.
+However, some of the epidemiological studies did not find an association with tea48, which suggests that the mechanism of action might be not dependent solely on caffeine (via paraxanthine)30,48.

 Other coffee constituents

 A 2010 paper also mentions the potential role of the coffee components kahweol and cafestol in lowering the risk of liver cancer27.
 There is some evidence that they may have anti-carcinogenic properties27.

 This information is intended for Healthcare professional audiences.